 Alternative agricultural enterprises can provide opportunities for those looking to distinguish themselves from other producers.
 These enterprises can include, but are not limited to, specialty fruits and vegetables; exotic flowers; bees and honey; and a variety of field crops.
 Agritourism - tourists visiting an agricultural operation - is another alternative agricultural enterprise.
 Oklahoma Agritourism, a part of the Oklahoma Department of Agriculture, Food and Forestry and the Oklahoma Tourism and Recreation Department, lists the following as possible tourist attractions: vineyards and wineries; hunting grounds; guest ranches; trail rides; u-pick operations; mazes; country vacations; specialty crops or products; exotic animal breeds; farm and ranch activities; farmers markets; and birding.

 The list of possible agricultural enterprises is endless.
 Many who are new to agriculture find this overwhelming.
 Focusing on only the enterprises you want to manage will narrow the list considerably.
-The Noble Foundation's experience suggests that an agricultural operation is more successful when the owner/operator is truly passionate about the agricultural enterprise.
+The Noble Research Institute's experience suggests that an agricultural operation is more successful when the owner/operator is truly passionate about the agricultural enterprise.
 While individuals experienced in agriculture can suggest possible enterprises that fit your current resources, remember that the choice is yours and yours alone.
 Think back to the quote by B.C.
 Forbes, "A business, like an automobile, has to be driven in order to get results."
 The question to you then is what "make and model" do you want to drive?